VaultLot/EtherlinkSubmission/backend/README.md

     * **The Guarantee:** If there is no yield, there are no fees.
 We only earn when our users win.

 ### Go-To-Market Strategy
-* **Phase 1: Launch on Flow Testnet & Build Community (Current)**
+* **Phase 1: Launch on Etherlink Testnet & Build Community (Current)**
-    * Engage with the Flow community through social media, developer forums, and hackathons.
+    * Engage with the Etherlink community through social media, developer forums, and hackathons.
     * Gather user feedback to refine the product and user experience.
 * **Phase 2: Mainnet Launch with Real Yield Strategies**
-    * Integrate with audited, blue-chip protocols on Flow (e.g., Increment Finance) to generate real yield.
+    * Integrate with audited, blue-chip protocols on Etherlink (e.g., Increment Finance) to generate real yield.
     * Launch a marketing campaign focused on the "no-loss" value proposition to attract initial liquidity.
 * **Phase 3: Scale & Expand**
     * Introduce new features like premium prize tiers, team-based savings games, and NFT-based rewards.